Presque rien

-Presque rien (meaning Almost Nothing, which is also the UK release title; the U.S. title is Come Undone) is a 2000 French-Belgian romantic drama film directed by Sebastien Lifshitz, set in Brittany, depicting a stormy holiday romance between two teenagers and what remains of that relationship eighteen months later.
+Presque rien, also titled Almost Nothing in the UK and Come Undone in the US, is a 2000 French-Belgian romantic drama film directed by Sebastien Lifshitz, set in Brittany, depicting a stormy holiday romance between two teenagers and what remains of that relationship eighteen months later.

 Plot

 Upper-middle class Mathieu, is spending his summer vacation on the French coast before beginning studies in the autumn to become an architect.
 His mother is deeply depressed because of the death of his baby brother from cancer, and is cared for by her sister, while Mathieu and his moody younger sister cannot get along.

 Then he meets Cédric at the beach, who is attractive and obviously looking for a boyfriend.
 The boys embark on a romance, and Mathieu's sudden secrecy and long hours away from home invite the curiosity of both his sister and aunt.

 A parallel plotline focuses on Mathieu eighteen months later, as he recovers from the shock of their separation.
 After Mathieu has tried to commit suicide, he chooses to go back to the small seaside town to learn how to deal with what happened.

 The film ends on a hopeful note when Mathieu looks up Pierre, another former boyfriend of Cédric's living in the seaside town, and they overcome past tensions to discover that they understand each other.